 “What is he doing here?”
-I asked my passenger, pissed.
+I ask my passenger, pissed.

 “He’s part of the group work.”
-She answered.
+She answers.
 “Don’t worry, I’ll stay as far away as possible from him.”

-I glanced at my sister before she hopped off.
+I glance at my sister before she hops off.
 “Make sure.”

-His eyes widened and he took a step back upon seeing Sophia.
+Travis’ eyes widen and he takes a step back upon seeing Sophia.
 Fear was visible in his features.
-The last time I saw him he was on his knees writhing in agony.
+The last time I saw him, he was on his knees writhing in agony.
 Sophia kicked him in the balls for trying to lay his hands on her best friend.
 He deserved it.

 Travis is one of the worse kids I’ve ever met.
 He’s still only in middle school but his arrogance is that of a high schooler.
 A cocky smirk and empty brain were the things he always had.
 He’s arrogant and rude and disrespectful.
 I wouldn’t want anyone like that near my sister.